 - Physiological principles for health and social care

 - Counselling skills in health and social care.

-The name of the course, as it appears on your qualification or certificate, will be L4 - HNC Diploma in Healthcare Practice for England - Integrated Health And Social Care (EDEXCEL)
+The name of the course, as it appears on your qualification or certificate, will be L4 - BTEC HNC Healthcare Practice for England (Health and Social Care) (RQF) - Yr 1 of 1 (PEARSON)

 Each module is assessed through coursework.
 Candidates will be required to undertake an initial assessment at interview.

 - GCSE maths and English grade A*-C/9-4 or equivalent; AND